casdoor/casdoor-website/docs/how-to-connect/desktop-sdks/dotnet-app.md

 ## Initialization

-You need to init requires 5 parameters, which are all string type:
+The initialization requires 5 parameters, which are all string type:

 | Name         | Description                                                                                             | File                  |
 | ------------ | ------------------------------------------------------------------------------------------------------- | --------------------- |